sudojunior/journey/README.md

 The main focus of this somewhat strange project is to give new git users a project to 'practice' on while possibly contributing a piece to a puzzle.

 - If you have an entry you'd like to contribute, open a pull request.
-- If you find a discrepancy or issue, open an issue (keeps it somewhat formal with how site reports are tracked, but you may also choose to solve it yourself).
+- If you find a discrepancy or problem with the site, open an issue *or a pull request if you know what you could do to resolve it*.

 ## Credit

-This site deployment uses [`page-themes/primer`](https://github.com/page-themes/primer) as a basis for the layout, but overrides the default CSS import to include everything [`@primer/css`](https://github.com/primer/css) has to offer. *The CSS is imported from as a distribution version on [unpkg](https://unpkg.com).*
+This site deployment uses [`page-themes/primer`](https://github.com/page-themes/primer) as a basis for the layout, but overrides the default CSS import to include everything [`@primer/css`](https://github.com/primer/css) has to offer. *The CSS is imported from as a distribution version on [unpkg](https://unpkg.com).* For hosting the site itself, this project uses [Netlify](https://netlify.com) deploying on master and any pull requests targeting it.

 ## Roadmap